masolimano/maneage/README-hacking.md

 all built files to give full permission to group members while not allowing any other users access to the contents.
-Therefore the `./configure` and Make steps must be called with special conditions which are managed in the `for-group` file.
+Therefore the `./configure` and Make steps must be called with special conditions which are managed in the `for-group` script.

 Let's see how this design is implemented.
-When the `./configure` finishes, it a `Makefile` will be placed in the top directory.
-This `Makefile` is just a symbolic link to `reproduce/src/make/top.mk`.
+When `./configure` finishes: By creating a `Makefile` in the top directory, it allows us to start "making" the project.
 Please open and inspect it as we go along here.
 The first step (un-commented line) is to import the local configuration (answers to the questions `./configure` asked you).
 They are defined in the configuration-Makefile `reproduce/config/pipeline/LOCAL.mk` which was also built by `./configure` (based on the `LOCAL.mk.in` template).

 The next non-commented set of lines define the ultimate target of the whole pipeline (`paper.pdf`).
 But to avoid mistakes, a sanity check is necessary